Victoria with Kids: 20+ things to do for an awesome trip

 Cost: prices range from $40 per person to over $100, depending on tour operator and length of trip

-Recommended Whale Watching tour –ORCA SPIRIT ADVENTURES
+Recommended Whale Watching tour – ORCA SPIRIT ADVENTURES

 Whale watching is one of the most special activities anywhere on the Salish Sea and Puget Sound.
 Grey and humpback whales frequently visit the waters around Victoria, but the resident and transient orca whales are what most guests are here to see.
 Focusing on eco-tourism, animal awareness and preservation, we cannot recommend Orca Spirit Adventures enough for a Victoria whale watching experience, especially with kids.
-Book THIS EXACT TOUR here!

-Thunderbird Park
+See Totems at Thunderbird Park

 Part of the Royal BC Museum, this collection of totem poles and a replica longhouse is worth visiting.
-You can pair a visit to Thunderbid Park with your trip to the museum or work it in wherever you have the time.
+You can pair a visit to Thunderbird Park with your trip to the museum or work it in wherever you have the time.
 The totem poles are best viewed/photographed early in the day when the sun is on them, but if you’re doing Victoria with kids, you’re probably not going to be up super early and out and about.

 Location: between Royal BC Museum and Beacon Hill Park Google Maps link here.